frank-yifei-wang/mind_map_of_python_knowledge_tree/README.md

 # mind_map_of_python_knowledge_tree
- A mind map of Python knowledge tree
+ Open the PNG file to view a mind map of Python knowledge tree.